F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/readme.md

             fi
     done

-    # Login to Azure, for simplicity in this example using username and password as supplied as script arguments y and z
+    # Login to Azure, for simplicity in this example using username and password as supplied as script arguments --azureusr and --azurepwd
     azure login -u $azure_user -p $azure_pwd

     # Switch to ARM mode